HarveyLab/mouseVR/README.md

 All the parts for the assemblies are listed in this google sheet: https://docs.google.com/spreadsheets/d/1hkXaeRBd7GJPuhIFjeKkEIziQik9mlkZpzjhxGrkA7A/edit?usp=sharing

-The build guide (below) contains detailed schematics of the various assemblies, as well as additional notes about part requirements and alternative parts.
+The build guide (below) contains detailed schematics of the various assemblies, **as well as additional notes about part requirements and alternative parts**.

 ### Getting help